(800) 892-4772

 Motivation is defined, in part, as “having a strong reason to act or accomplish something.”
 In the world of fitness, this motivation may lie in improved health.
 They want to feel better physically or emotionally.
 Another common motivator is the desire to improve their physical appearance.
 They don’t feel good about how they look and want to feel more comfortable in their own skin.

-Several theories exist for explaining what drives motivation.
+Several theories exist to explain what drives motivation.
 One of the most well-known is Maslow’s hierarchy of needs.
 The basis of this theory is that a person’s physiological needs must be met first.
 This involves having access to food, water, and a warm place to lay their head.
 It also includes feeling safe and secure.

 Once these basic needs are met, the person can tend to their psychological needs.
 This is where they satisfy their needs for belonging, love, and feelings of accomplishment.
 It is only when these needs are met that they can move on to achieving their full potential.
 This highest level is called self-actualization.